Science

 Due to its combined effects (anti-stress, better sleep, hormonal support), ashwagandha often generally improves the well-being and the quality of life users.

-For example, in one study of moderate stress, those taking ashwagandha felt more able to manage their stress (it became " manageable " instead of " overwhelming ") and noted simultaneous improvements in their sleep, stamina, and concentration.
+For example, in a study of moderate stress, those taking ashwagandha felt more able to manage their stress (it became "manageable"instead of"overwhelming") and noted a simultaneous improvement in their sleep, endurance and concentration.

-Several trials using quality of life questionnaires (e.g., WHO-QOL) find rising scores with ashwagandha compared to placebo.
+Several trials using quality of life questionnaires (e.g. ex.
+WHO-QOL) find rising scores with ashwagandha compared to placebo.

 - Mood and depressive symptoms

 Although ashwagandha is not a formal antidepressant, its action on stress and inflammation may help mood.
-A few pilot studies suggest a reduction in subdepressive symptoms and an improvement in overall mood . in stressed people taking ashwagandha.
+A few pilot studies suggest a reduction in subdepressive symptoms and an improvement ingeneral mood in stressed people taking ashwagandha.

 This remains an area for further investigation, but it is plausible that the reduction in cortisol and improvement in sleep induced by ashwagandha translates into a better emotional stability and less irritability or discouragement.